-So, how can railways make good use of SCADA systems?
-Here are 10 essential uses:
+So, how can railways make good use of SCADA train monitoring systems?
+Here are the 10 best uses:

-Dispatchers rely on telecommunications networks to communicate critical information to and from train crews.
+Dispatchers rely on railway telecommunication systems to send critical information to and from train crews.
 SCADA monitoring lets response teams know of impending communications failures before a call for help goes unanswered.

 Dispatchers control rail traffic signals using telecommunications networks.
 Remote monitoring helps dispatchers know if they're able to maintain signal control before two trains on the track receive the message to proceed.

-Rail traffic signals and track switching gear must function as intended, or safe rail transit is not possible.
-SCADA systems provide real-time information on each switch and signal, so dispatchers know their commands aren't just received - they're followed.
+Rail traffic signals and track switching gear must function as intended, or safe rail operation is not possible.
+SCADA industrial networking provide real-time information on each switch and signal, so dispatchers know their commands aren't just received - they're followed.
 This helps prevent bottlenecks and unnecessary train delays.

 The cause of a downed mountaintop repeater tower - and the regional telecommunications network necessary for safe operations - could be as simple as a blown 50-amp fuse.
 But if the repair technicians don't know this, they could take the 4-hour drive up the mountain.
 And they might not be carrying the correct replacement fuse.
 Then, as they discover this, they have to drive back to their cache and back to the mountain again.

 A SCADA system could have told them what was wrong before they ever left.
 This insight into the problem can save repair technicians from tedious windshield time.